First, what exactly is a personal loan?

 Interest rates vary by lender and will depend on factors including your credit score.

-That remains the case as long as you stay current on your loan and pay off your debt on time and in full.
+That remains the case as long as you stay current on your personal loan and pay off your debt on time and in full.

 But if you fall behind on your payments or stop making them, the tax question can have a different answer.